US suicide rate plateaus at record high

 Together, we can create a world where mental health support is readily available, and individuals feel empowered to seek help when they need it.
 By doing so, we can build a future without suicides – a reality that may seem distant today but is undoubtedly within our reach.

-One thought on “US suicide rate plateaus at record high”
+9 thoughts on “US suicide rate plateaus at record high”

 1. I couldn’t disagree more with the article’s assertion that US suicide rates have plateaued at a record high.
 In fact, I believe that the rate of 14.2 per 100,000 people is far too low to be considered a crisis worthy of national attention.